List of characters in mythology novels by Rick Riordan: Calypso

-Iapetus
+Bob the Titan

-Iapetus, also known as Bob the Titan, is the Lord of the West and the father of Atlas.
+Iapetus, commonly known as Bob the Titan, is the Lord of the West and the father of Atlas.
 Bob first appears as one of the main antagonists of the short story Percy Jackson and the Sword of Hades which appears in The Demigod Diaries as well as the back of the paperback edition of The House of Hades.
-He subsequently appears as a main character and a supporting protagonist in The House of Hades.
+He subsequently appears as a main character and a supporting character in The House of Hades and The Sun and the Star.

 In Percy Jackson and the Sword of Hades, demigod Ethan Nakamura uses the sword of Hades to release Iapetus from where he has been locked in Tartarus for millennia.
-Iapetus battles Percy Jackson, Annabeth Chase, Nico, and Thalia Grace, proving to be more than a match for them.
-In desperation, Percy throws Iapetus into the River Lethe which erases the Titan's memories, leaving him with a childlike personality.
+Iapetus battles Percy Jackson, Nico, and Thalia Grace and is thrown into the River Lethe which erases the Titan's memories, leaving him with a childlike personality.
 Percy convinces the amnesic Iapetus that he's actually their friend Bob and Bob heals Percy's injuries from the fight and aids him in confronting Persephone over her secret creation of the sword in the first place.
 Bob is subsequently employed as a janitor in the Underworld by Hades.